 |Year||MSCI World Index|

-Not only was the index positive, but it was also a broad based return where 19 of 23 countries had double-digit returns.
-At the top of the list was Norway with a 38.14%.
-Greece was the second best market with a 35.79% return.
+Not only was the index positive, but it was also a broad-based return where 19 of 23 countries had double-digit returns.
+At the top of the list was Norway with 38.14%.
+Greece was the second-best market with a 35.79% return.
 Rounding out the top three was Germany with a 33.23% return.
-Sweden, Hong Kong and Singapore all have returns greater than 30.0% in 2003.
-Canada ranked in the top ten in tenth spot with a very respectable 24.61% return.
+Sweden, Hong Kong, and Singapore all have returns greater than 30.0% in 2003.
+Canada ranked in the top ten in the tenth spot with a very respectable 24.61% return.
 This was the 23rd time since 1920 that the TSX has posted a calendar return greater than 20%.

 What’s in store for 2004?

 The question for 2004 is will the bull market continue to rage?
 Or will the bear market make a return?
 The truth is that I do not have a better guess than anyone else.
 As much as we hope there is some predictability to the outcome of markets, the fact remains that markets are unpredictable.
 The problem is that market commentators and financial pundits are expected to give their predictions.
 Yet the investment industry continues to promote that past performance is no indication of future performance.

 So, rather than try to guess what the market outcome will be, here are some of my thoughts on general trends in the world of stock markets.